yangjiang3973/learn-vue/dev-diary.md

     (DONE) 1.0 convert back to basic syanx without any syntax sugar

-    1.1 data is a function, need to proxy correctly
+    1.1 (DONE)data is a function, need to proxy correctly

-    1.2 Vue.extend() and Vue.component() as global api
+    1.2 (IN PROGRESS) Vue.extend() and Vue.component() as global api

         Vue.extend() is to construct a sub class by using the Vue's constructor

         this is the first important step for implementing component feature

-    1.3 (IN PROGRESS) maybe need to refactor the Aue class.
+    1.3 (DONE) maybe need to refactor the Aue class.

     NOTE: